Richard Sexton: Career

 In February 2014, Sexton published his twelfth book, Creole World: Photographs of New Orleans and the Latin Caribbean Sphere.
-The book received favorable reviews in the Times-Picayune, Advocate and the Monroe, La.
-News-Star newspapers, as well as in Garden & Gun magazine's Daily Shot blog.
+The book received favorable reviews in the New York Review of Books, Wall Street Journal, Times-Picayune, Advocate, and News-Star, as well as in Garden & Gun magazine's Daily Shot blog.
+Creole World was also shown as an exhibit at the Historic New Orleans Collection before traveling to museums in Miami, FL, and Shreveport and Lafayette, LA.